wangyuantao/azure-rest-api-specs/specification/cognitiveservices/data-plane/Language/preview/2022-10-01-preview/document.md

                             "id": "1",
                             "summaries": [
                                 {
+                                    "text": "Microsoft have been on a quest to advance AI beyond existing techniques, by taking a more holistic, human-centric approach to learning and understanding.
+The breakthroughs provided strong signals toward ambitious aspiration.", "contexts": [
+                                        {
                                             "offset": 0,
                                             "length": 1629,
-                                    "text": "Microsoft have been on a quest to advance AI beyond existing techniques, by taking a more holistic, human-centric approach to learning and understanding.
-The breakthroughs provided strong signals toward ambitious aspiration."
+                                        }
+                                    ]
                                 }
                             ],
                             "warnings": []